enricoteterra/readinglist/README.md

-## work books
+## work books read
+- building microservices
-- Infrastructure as code
+- infrastructure as code
 - The unicorn project
 - The phoenix project
 - don't just do something, stand there!